Enjoy Sushi-rice at home now! Learning how to make sushi rice at home can never have been this easy!

 If the rice is outside, it’s uramaki.
 If the fresh fish and other ingredients are hand-rolled into a cone shape, it’s temaki.

 As the world turns out to be progressively open to cultural exchanges, we get to celebrate diversity.
 And make the most of the considerable number of chances it carries with it.
 The blend of cultures in a large city is an exciting environment.
 It’s changing our ways of life.
-And that’s how Japanese cuisine is becoming a part of our dining tables and can be seen in menu cards.
+And that’s how Japanese cuisine is becoming a part of our dining tables and can be seen in menu cards as sushi that benefits our health.

 Health Benefits of Sushi

-Sushi is not just a traditional food that comes in different styles but many benefits as well.
+Sushi is not just a traditional food that comes in different styles but has many health benefits as well.

 Since it’s a good source of iodine, it can be included in the diet of hypothyroidism (a condition in which thyroid glands aren’t able to produce enough specific hormones), and iodine deficiency causes dizziness, loss of energy.